ashleychontos/pySYD/docs/cli/help.rst

 Sampling
 *********

-All CLI options relevant for the Monte-Carlo sampling:
+All CLI options relevant for the Monte-Carlo sampling in order to estimate uncertainties:

 .. code-block::